lacouture100/DWD-3-Rick-and-Morty/README.md

 ***
 # Notes & Process

 My process began with deciding which API to use, and I believe I went through 8 different APIs before deciding to use the Rick & Morty API.
 The series is fantastic and I love it, and if you haven't checked it out I encourage you to do so.
-In any case, after settling on the API I retrieved the data I needed and setup the base for the content thtat would be displayed in the webpage.
+In any case, after settling on the API I retrieved the data I needed and setup the base for the content that would be displayed in the webpage.